AtlasPilotPuppy/python_test/README.md

 `python setup.py test`

-If the package is already install there might be some conflicts.
+If the package is already installed there might be some conflicts.
 You can usually clean these up by deleting the build directory

 `rm -rf build/`